rx342/partio/README.md

 nix run github:rx342/partio
 ```

-Note that because everything is packaged, your configuration files should not be altered in any way (or create an issue)!
+Note that because everything is wrapped, your configuration files should not be altered in any way (otherwise please [create an issue](https://github.com/rx342/partio/issues))!

 Since it is _personal_, it has some very opinionated options and should only be used temporarily (unless you want to have my identity and stuff on your computer).
 You can also check my wrapped `nvim` config: [rx342/nvim](https://github.com/rx342/nvim).

 ### Overlay

-If you like some of the wrapped packages, there is an overlay you could use to install them into your own dotfiles.
+This repository also exposes every packages so you can pull them easily via an overlay.

 ```nix
 # without flakes